core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The derivation of Sender/Recipient Keys and Common IV defined in OSCORE applies also to Group OSCORE, with the following modification compared to {{Section 3.2.1 of RFC8613}}.

-If the group uses only the pairwise mode, then the 'alg_aead' element of the 'info' array takes the value of the AEAD Algorithm from the Common Context (see {{ssec-common-context-aead-alg}}), else the value of the Group Encryption Algorithm from the Common Context (see {{ssec-common-context-cs-enc-alg}}).
+* If Group Encryption Algorithm in the Common Context is not set (see {{ssec-common-context-cs-enc-alg}}), then the 'alg_aead' element of the 'info' array  MUST specify AEAD Algorithm from the Common Context (see {{ssec-common-context-aead-alg}}), as per {{Section 5.4 of RFC8613}}.

+* Otherwise, the 'alg_aead' element of the 'info' array  MUST specify Group Encryption Algorithm from the Common Context as a CBOR integer or text string, consistently with the "Value" field in the "COSE Algorithms" Registry for this algorithm.

 The Sender ID SHALL be unique for each endpoint in a group with a certain tuple (Master Secret, Master Salt, Group Identifier), see {{Section 3.3 of RFC8613}}.